PelionIoT/nanostack-border-router/README.md

 # Nanostack Border Router

-Nanostack Border Router is a generic mbed border router implementation that provides the main IPv6/6LoWPAN border router logic usable to any 3rd party application.
-An example of such a application is [FRDM-K64F border router](https://github.com/ARMmbed/k64f-border-router).
+Nanostack Border Router is a generic mbed border router implementation that provides the main IPv6/6LoWPAN or Thread border router logic usable to any 3rd party application.
+An example of such a application is [FRDM-K64F border router](https://github.com/ARMmbed/k64f-border-router), which can be used to start 6LoWPAN or Thread border router.
+The example also includes various configurations (.json)

-**Note:** this module is not for implementing a Thread border router and does not contain any Thread protocol functionality.

 The steps involved in porting a target platform are:

-- Creating an mbed OS application with yotta
+- Creating an mbed OS application
 - Selecting the target platform
 - Installing dependencies
 - Adding source files